Book your summer Helicopter Pig Hunt Today.. TSH the only full time helicopter hunting business in the U.S.

-We offer the best in Helicopter hog hunting.
+We offer the best in Helicopter pig hunting in Texas.
 Feral pigs are out of control we help private land owners with these invasive species.
 Our rates are competitive, with no hidden fees.
-Our employees are full time professionals and will be there to help you every step of the way.
+Our employees are full-time professionals and will be there to help you every step of the way.

 Texas Helicopter Pig Hunting has over 2.5 million acres of private Texas land with ranches throughout the state to better serve our customer base.
 Let us put our experience to work for you.

-We offer the best Helicopter Hog Hunting in Texas, with 11 Helicopters to choose from, over two million acres of private land to hunt, and we always have Hogs to Hunt!
-We offer a Charter Service to help our Hunters with Logistics so that you don't have to worry about getting to and from your Hog Hunt.
+On our guided helicopter hog hunts in Texas, we offer 11 Helicopters to choose from, over two million acres of private land to hunt, and we always have Hogs to Hunt!
+We offer a Charter Service to help our Hunters with Logistics so that you don't have to worry about getting to and from your guided helicopter hog hunt in Texas.

 27 years in the hunting business!
-A full time staff and we hunt 7 days a week 365!
-We are the only FULL time Helicopter Hog Hunting Business in the U.S. So book your Helicopter Hog Hunt today with confidence that every detail and effort will be made to make your hog hunt a success.
+A full-time staff and we hunt 7 days a week 365!
+We are the only full-time business that offers helicopter pig hunting in Texas and the whole United States.
+So book your Helicopter Hog Hunt today with confidence that every detail and effort will be made to make your hog hunt a success.
 If you’re looking for high quality and personal service, you’ve come to the right place.
 At Texas Helicopter Pig Hunting we’ll give you the attention and personal service you’ll come to expect and enjoy.